Speed: The GCS ENCS Cluster

 #!/encs/bin/tcsh

-Figure 4: Source code for tcsh.sh
+Figure 4: Source code for env.sh

 The first line is the shell declaration (also know as a shebang) and sets the shell to tcsh.
 The lines that begin with #SBATCH are directives for the scheduler.